opentensor/developer-docs/docs/evm-tutorials/evm-testnet-with-metamask-wallet.md

 ```javascript
 const ethPrivateKey = "02c1c4112233snipsnipsnipgh933aca491e090e0b7xxyy1b124b86d9382b01a8";
 ```
 Save the `config.js` file.
-Now your setup is ready to run the tutorials.
+Now your setup is ready to run the tutorials with EVM testnet.